haade-administrator/haade.fr/_posts/en/2021-08-03-integrate-your-electricity-meter-teleinfo-into-home-assistant.md

  We will in this part see how to connect our assembly, here is the wiring diagram:

-{% picture posts/{{ page.guid }}/branchement.png --alt connection diagram pitinfo, wemos and electric meter %}
+{% picture posts/{{ page.guid }}/branchement.png --alt connection diagram pitinfo, wemos and electric meter --img width="820" height="508" %}

 Schéma de branchement